asannadock/Pixabay-Slideshow/README.md

 This slideshow pulls images with keywork 'wildfire' from Pixabay API.
 This is HTML, CSS and JavaScript project.

-The Pixabay API key is hidden with the help of:
+The Pixabay API key is hidden with the help of Node.js and Dotevn Webpack
- - Node.js
- - Webpack
- - Dotevn Webpack

 ## Challenges